BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 #### Exceptions

 *Exceptions* are used to communicate an error condition.
 All exceptions are a subclass of class `std::exception` class.
 The two main types of exceptions within that are `std::runtime_error` exceptions and `std::logic_error` exceptions.
+To use the standard library

 `logic_error` exceptions are usually caused when a logical precondition of a class or function is not satisfied. `logic_error` has several subclasses, which are listed below along with their use cases.